Can You Bring Snacks on a Cruise? (And Do You Need To?)

 In those situations, having a few familiar snacks available can make the travel experience easier.

-Most cruise lines allow sealed, prepackaged snacks to be brought onboard, but travelers should always check their specific cruise line’s guidelines before packing food.
+Most cruise lines allow sealed, prepackaged snacks to be brought onboard, but it is still a good idea to check your cruise line’s guidelines before packing.

 What Cruise Lines Usually Allow